 f) whenever you want to increase intake of essential minerals, particularly calcium & magnesium.

-Add 1 to 2 drops per cup (8 fl. oz.) of purified water, if you want a subtle and smooth taste to the water
+Add 1 to 2 drops of EMDROPS per cup (8 fl. oz.) of purified water, if you want a subtle and smooth taste to the water

-Add 3 to 5 drops per cup (8 fl. oz.) of purified water, if you want a more obvious mineral water taste
+Add 3 to 5 drops of EMDROPS per cup (8 fl. oz.) of purified water, if you want a more obvious mineral water taste

 IF ADDING TO ONE LITER

-Add about 4 to 9 drops per liter of purified water, if you want a subtle and smooth taste to the water.
+Add about 4 to 8 drops of EMDROPS per liter of purified water, if you want a subtle and smooth taste to the water.

-Add about 10 to 20 drops (1 mL) per liter of purified water, if you want a more obvious mineral water taste.
+Add about 10 to 20 drops (1 mL) of EMDROPS per liter of purified water, if you want a more obvious mineral water taste.

 IF ADDING TO 1 GALLON

-About 1 mL per gallon of purified water for subtle taste, and about 1/2 teaspoon per gallon for a more obvious mineral water taste.
-Please see more precise guidelines below:
+About 1 mL of EMDROPS per gallon of purified water for subtle taste, and about 1/2 teaspoon per gallon for a more obvious mineral water taste.

-Add about 16 to 32 drops (approx 1.5 mL) per gallon of purified water, if you want a subtle and smooth taste to the water.
+Add about 16 to 32 drops (approx 0.8 to 1.5 mL) of EMDROPS per gallon of purified water, if you want a subtle and smooth taste to the water.

-Add about 1.6 to 4 mL of EMdrops per gallon of purified water, if you want a more obvious mineral water taste.
+Add about 2 to 4 mL of EMDROPS per gallon of purified water, if you want a more obvious mineral water taste.

-Yes, EMdrops is great for adding to water for rehydration after any type of mild to moderate exercise.
+Yes, EMDROPS is great for adding to drinking water for rehydration after any type of mild to moderate exercise by a healthy individual.

-However, in case of intense physical exercise with sweating, it is best to also add some table salt (sodium chloride) or sea salt (sodium chloride with trace minerals) to your water, to replace the sodium lost in sweating.
+However, in cases of intense physical exercise with profuse sweating, severe dehydration, diarrhoea etc, it is important to add some table salt (sodium chloride) or sea salt (sodium chloride with trace minerals) to your drinking water, in order to replace the sodium lost in sweating.
 This is especially important for long distance endurance events.
 Please note that drinking large amounts of water quickly without sodium can cause hyponatremia, which can be extremely dangerous, or even lethal.

 A single drop of EMDROPS in a full 8 oz (~240 mL) cup of purified water provides about 100 ppm of minerals (i.e. more than twice the concentration of typical “mineralized water”), at a far lower cost.

 “Electrolyte-enhanced” bottled water has mineral electrolytes added to purified water .
 We have frequently observed that electrolyte-enhanced bottled waters of various brands (including “smart” water) have mineral electrolytes at about 20 to 30 ppm (parts per million).

-A single drop of EMDROPS in a full 8 oz (~240 mL) cup of purified water provides about 100 ppm of mineral electrolytes (i.e. about 3 to 5 times the concentration of electrolytes found in typical “electrolyte-enhanced water”), at a far lower cost.
+A single drop of EMDROPS in a full 8 oz (~240 mL) cup of purified water provides about 100 ppm of mineral electrolytes (i.e. about 3 to 5 times the concentration of electrolytes found in typical electrolyte-enhanced bottled water), at a far lower cost.

-The suggested dose of EMdrops as a mineral supplement is 1/2 teaspoon (or up to 2.5 mL), added to a healthy beverage such as fruit juice or smoothie.
-It can be also added to tea, coffee soup etc.
+The suggested dose of EMDROPS as a mineral supplement is up to 1/2 teaspoon (or up to 2.5 mL), added to a cup of healthy beverage such as fruit juice, smoothie or soup.
+It can be also added to tea or coffee.